wagtail/wagtail-live/docs/howto/webhook_receiver.md

 ---

-**Note:** You have to check the input source docs to implement most of the functionality.
+**Note:** You have to check the input source docs to implement most of the receiver's methods.

 ---